How To Bet On Horse Racing: A Beginner’s Betting Guide

 - How important are trainers when betting horses?

-- What is a claiming race in horse racing?
+- So, what is a claiming race in horse racing?

 - What are fractions in horse racing?

-- What is a “bridge jumper” in horse racing betting?
+- A “bridge jumper”.
+What does it mean in horse racing betting?

 - What is fixed-odds betting in horse racing?